98481/health-regulator/README.md

 -To study the Morbidity pattern and collect details , reports , normal routine Checkups.

--Connecting to firebase Authentication for login and verification of user email , CloudStore for data.
+-Connecting to firebase Authentication for login and verification of user email , CloudFirestore for storing health and user details.

 -To send real time notification to parents.